Skip to content

 --poll-interval-seconds 10

-Use Boltz to predict structure and binding for this protein-ligand complex.
+Use Boltz API to predict structure and binding for this protein-ligand complex.

 Create a YAML payload, estimate cost first, and ask before starting the job.